In This Section

 - Is there a local or state organization to which I could submit a concern?
 For concerns about a school psychologist's possible ethical misconduct, contacting your state school psychology association might be a "next step."
 Many state associations have an ethics chair or committee and attempt to problem solve situations involving their members.

 - Is the concern about a special education decision?
-The Ethical and Professional Practices Committee is usually not the best place to begin trying to resolve such disagreements.
+The Ethics and Professional Practices Board is usually not the best place to begin trying to resolve such disagreements.
 Special education team decision making is complicated and team members, including parents and school psychologists, may have differing points of view.
 Local education agencies are responsible for the decisions building level teams make and every state provides parents with a procedure to appeal decisions they disagree with.
 Information about your "due process" rights may be found in parent handbooks and district and state web sites.
 If you need assistance, local and state agencies are available to help.
 For example:

 Is the concern appropriate for the NASP Ethical and Professional Practices Committee to consider?
 NASP's Principles for Professional Ethics defines the appropriate professional conduct of school psychologists.
 However, it can be difficult to apply them to some situations.
 For example, problematic relationships between school psychologists and their colleagues should be addressed but may not constitute ethical misconduct.
 Similarly, school psychologists should strive to follow "best practices," but behaving ethically is different from following a "best practices" standard.